CassiaVasconcelos/MyFirstProjectMRTK3/README.md

 ## Project Overview

 ### Scenes Overview: Assets -> Scenes

+Remember to use "Windows Universal Platform"

+- Introduction to the Mixed Reality Toolkit-Set Up Your Project and Use Hand Interaction.
+(Whitout Scene)

 - **MyFirstProjectMRTK3**:
-    - Introduction to the Mixed Reality Toolkit-Set Up Your Project and Use Hand Interaction.

     - Place a Mars Rover object in the scene and work with grids and intelligent object tracking.